vaidashi/career-development-curriculum/module_four/guidelines_for_peer_groups.md

    * Share updates on how coffee meetings go as group members attend them
 * Networking events:
    * What meetups are coming up?
 Who can you connect with at them?
 Make a plan to attend a meetup together
-   * Discuss ideas for pitching a talk at a meetup; help anyone interested write out their pitch
+   * Discuss ideas for pitching a talk at a meetup; help anyone interested write out their pitch.
+Here are some [tips to help you get started](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/meetup_involvement_guidelines.md)
 * Storytelling:
    * Practice refining your story into a short elevator pitch and provide feedback to each other
 * Interview prep: